SAP-samples/abap-platform-rap640/exercises/ex4/README.md

 Save and activate it.

-Position the cursor on the newly defined action and use the shortcut `ctrl + 1` to load the quick assist proposals, then double-click on `add method for action createPurchRqnBAPISave of entity zr_shopcarttp_### in local class lhc_shopcart`.
+Position the cursor on the newly defined action and use the shortcut `ctrl + 1` to load the quick assist proposals, then double-click on `add method for action createPurchRqnBAPISave of entity zr_shopcart_### in local class lhc_shopcart`.

 This will automatically create an empty method implementation in the `lhc_shopcart` class.
 Implement the method as follows: